- AARP - http://blog.aarp.org -

 We’ve seen many towns and communities that have made tremendous progress -there are pockets of innovation sprouting up across the country.
 And that is why we launched this blog and the AARP’s Livable Communities website.
 Because the solutions are out there – we just need to find and replicate them.

 If you would like to learn more about Livable Communities, please visit AARP’s new Livable Communities Resource Hub at www.AARP.org/livable where you’ll find more than 1,000 articles, best practice studies, and planning documents.
-If you are new to Livable Communities, visit the Learn section first for background information.
-For information on how to plan or implement change in your communities visit the Plan and Act sections.

 - Nancy LeaMond, executive vice president, AARP State and National Group